-Let’s face it: there’s been a lot of talk on the digital marketing scene of late regarding the future of blogging.
+Let’s face it, there’s been a lot of talk on social media lately regarding the future of traditional blogging.

-If you’ve been a part of the UK blogosphere for the last five years, you’ll know that in the last couple there’s been a significant shift towards Instagram.
+If you’ve been a part of the UK blogosphere since conception, you’ll know that in the last couple of years there’s been a significant shift towards Instagram.

 Why?
 Well, Instagram feeds shorter attention spans (which we’ve all developed thanks to the digital age).

-That said, as a blog advocate, I’m happy to report that blogging WILL be making a comeback in 2020.
+That said, I’m happy to report that blogging WILL be making a comeback in 2021.
 (Victory dance!)

 People Still Love to Read